Nyx’s car was something of a piece of shit.

 "That's all I wanted.
 I just wanted to know."

 It was so easy to respond in kind, to wrap his arms around Nyx's shoulders, pinch his eyes closed and breath in deep for the scent of smoke and leather.
 Still the same.
-Those foolish tears were still threaten, and he bit them back long enough to say, "You had me cracked, you just didn't know it."
+Those foolish tears were still threatening, and he bit them back long enough to say, "You had me cracked, you just didn't know it."
 He held tighter.
 He wouldn't let go.

 "I missed you."